bgoodwinSMU/bgoodwinSMU/README.md

 ### 🔭 I’m currently working on

+* Using machine learning to detect fraud, theft, and abuse within Medicare
 * Developing a "buy profiler" based on Bayesian inference for cryptos.

 ### 🌱 I’m currently learning